 connected to a generator tops the batteries up for long

-braking helps improve range.
+journeys, and regenerative braking helps improve range.

 The E-Flex components are asymmetrically distributed throughout

 the Saturn Y concept allowing for a unique layout and